 Do you want to start bird feeding and don’t know where to start?
 I hope this article is the starting guide for you.
-Bird feeding is a rewarding hobby that brings you closer to nature, all while helping our feathered friends!
-But there are hundreds of different feeders and dozens of varieties of bird feed to pick from.
+Bird feeding is a rewarding hobby that brings you closer to nature.
+It’s also great for your health.
+But, there are hundreds of bird feeders and varieties of bird seed to choose from.
 It’s easy to get overwhelmed or second-guess your choices if birds don’t arrive.

 - Blue Jays